JamesLynchBond/Web-Games-ES7/README.md

         <div id="task_bar" class="menus">

 <!--
 	It would be better to make Deal & Stay use the same button, toggling the assigned event handlers & innerHTML.
 	I toggle the log-div button, same concept used her will work fine, and easy coding one you get the hand of it.
 	I make several copies of any code I am working on before touching it.
 	As I get a few days of good code I like, I copy over all versions and make that my base code.
-(Somtimes if I made great improvements, I will save it at that point, naming it with the exact date and time.)
+	(Sometimes if I made great improvements, I will save it at that point, naming it with the exact date and time.)
-That is a poor mans version control.
-I used Notepad++ and no frameworks, except for a single block of code uses jquery.min.js I really love the synatx of JavaScript, and now that I have a math.min.js 3D Graphics Library, plus a single CSS If I ever mess up a lot of my code when trying to improve it, I just start over from the latest version.
+	That is a poor man's version control.
+I used Notepad++ and no frameworks, except for a single block of code uses 'js/jquery.min.js'.
+	I really love the syntax of JavaScript, and now that I have a math.js 3D Graphics Library, plus a 'css/style.css'.
+	If I ever mess up a lot of my code when trying to improve it, I just start over from the latest version.
 	Sometimes I get what I think will improve the code way better than it was, I make tons of changes.
 	Sometimes it works, other times it ruins the app.
 I just copy back a new base code. github has version control built-in, and I like it a lot now that I understand how to use it.
-You should have seen me when I first uploaded here.
+	You should have seen me when I first uploaded there.
 Wow, if you are not familiar with github, steep learning curve, but well worth it.
-Hard to use in the beginning, because you do not know how, especially when I did not know how version control worked
+	Hard to use in the beginning, because you do not know how, especially when I did not know how version control worked.
 -->

             <button type="button" id="cmd_deal"        onclick="JML_Blackjack.cmdDeal();" 		title="Deal the cards?">      Deal?</button>